AngeloStavrow/angelostavrow.com/content/about.md

 draft: false
 ---

 This is my personal website and blog.
 If you'd like to know more about what I'm up to at the moment, check out my [now](/now) page, or have a look at my [microblog](https://angelo.micro.blog).
-You can get in touch with me via [email](mailto:contact@angelostavrow.com).
+You can get in touch with me via [email](mailto:contact@angelostavrow.com), and if you'd like to work with me, check out [this page](/work-with-me).

 ## Philosophy